Ohio State vs. Utah Rose Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Ohio State is 7-5-0 against the spread this season.

-- The Buckeyes have been favored by 6.5 points or more 12 times this season and are 7-5 ATS in those games.
+- The Buckeyes have been favored by 6.5 points or more 12 times this season and are 7-5 ATS in those matchups.

-- Ohio State's games this year have hit the over on seven of 12 set point totals (58.3%).
+- Ohio State's games this year have gone over the point total seven times in 12 opportunities (58.3%).

-- When Ohio State scores more than 20.6 points, it is 7-5 against the spread and 10-2 overall.
+- Ohio State is 7-5 against the spread and 10-2 overall this season when the team notches more than 20.6 points.

-- Ohio State is 7-5 against the spread and 10-2 overall when the team amasses more than 316.9 yards.
+- In games that Ohio State piles up more than 316.9 yards, the team is 7-5 against the spread and 10-2 overall.

-- This year, the Buckeyes have nine turnovers, five fewer than the Utes have takeaways (14).
+- The Buckeyes have turned the ball over nine times this season, five fewer than the Utes have forced (14).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.